Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 become the next Uber or Facebook.
 These startups have that 1% chance of making their portfolio beat the market, and that's what they need.

+So anyone running a startup that needs investment has to make big claims about their total addressable market.
+They get no funding otherwise.

+The equity markets drive the big companies into outlandish things too.
+All of the Mag seven, even before the AI hype wave started, were valued as growth companies.

+Were they to show persistent signs that they were no longer growing, equity markets might decide that they should no longer value these companies as growth companies.
+Boards and current shareholders would not appreciate that.
+This puts large pressures on the executive teams of these companies to continue to show growth and investment into projects that could feasibly grow.

+The metaverse makes more sense as an investment when you understand that every time Meta's exec's dumped more money into the metaverse, their stock price went up. //TODO FACT CHECK THAT

+And when none of the people investing in this technology and the executives running these companies aren't trying to write production code with them (because they're running investment firms or running companies, not programming.
+They're doing their jobs).

+When someone tells them that it's going to be the next big thing, and it sounds exactly like what Jeff Bezos said when he said Amazon would be huge, they think that they have found the next Amazon.

+And then, if they try to do their owm research and sit down with it, when they try to program with it, the like button from my example before turns blue.
+It looks convincing.

+And all of a sudden, the bubble starts to make sense.

+Except for one thing.

+"If all of this is so obvious to you, Russell, the writer of this blog, why aren't all the programmers flooding the media with this opinion."

+And there's a few reasons for that.

+First, none of us started multi-billion dollar companies, so we don't exactly get the same airtime as the CEOs do.
+Elon Musk can call ip CNBC and get airtime that afternoon.
+I can't.

+Second, many of have been.
+TODO EXPAND

+And third, many of the people that claim to be programmers just aren't that good.
+This isn't a regulated industry.
+All you need to do to be a programmer at Amazon is to convince the recruiting team at amazon that you can write code at Amazon.